chrisdone-artificial/website/posts/llms.md

 This page serves as my place to journal what are hopefully balanced thoughts on the current AI summer, driven by LLMs.

+# 2025-12-03

+My experience with LLMs since my last update has been both positive and negative.

+On the one hand, I've seen a quality and comprehension drop in some programmers.
+"I vibed it" is becoming a familiar explanation for both.
+I'm increasingly concerned.

+On the other hand, I have found a workflow with LLMs that works for me.
+For those things that I could write myself and practically see in my head, this flow makes me happy:

+1. Prompt a tool like Cursor or Claude Code with a paragraph description of what to do and where, with the permission to edit files.
+2. Close it and return to Emacs.
+3. Browse through the diff in magit.
+4. Edit almost everything, rewrite some things, leave others that are good.
+6. Continue myself by hand as normal.

+This has been quite effective for me as a means to speed up tasks which are doing what I've done elsewhere with small differences.
+I'm using it as glorified autocomplete.

 # 2025-10-24

 I've had what I'd describe as "hole in one" experience where I generated two Haskell packages, sse-conduit and llm-conduit, from a single Claude prompt, which both compiled and worked